Journeyman Electrician Salary: What You’ll Earn in 2026

 Pro tip

 State medians don’t tell the full story.
-Illinois ranks #1 largely because of strong IBEW union density in the Chicago metro.
+Illinois ranks #1 largely because of IBEW union density in the Chicago metro.
 A non-union journeyman in downstate Illinois may earn significantly less than the state median.
 Always compare your local IBEW inside wireman scale or regional non-union market rates — not just the statewide average.

 Union vs. non-union journeyman electrician salary